Training available from other Doctoral Training Partnerships

 London Interdisciplinary Social Science (LISS) DTP

-LISS DTP is pleased to open up the following courses that take place up to late June 2026 to PGRs and postdocs in other ESRC DTPs.
+LISS DTP is pleased to open up the following courses that take place up to late June 2026 to PGRs and postdocs in other ESRC DTPs (including the WRDTP).
 Please click the links to find out more about course dates, course description, and to access the booking link.

 How to Register – Step by Step: